 Farr makes a reasonable central character, the reliable Edward Chapman gives a nice, solid performance as the police inspector, as Chief Inspector Mitchell, and a couple of notable players on the way up in their careers – Laurence Harvey as the young copper Detective Sergeant Lawson and Kenneth More as the blackmailing soldier Corporal Newman – give neat little support turns.
 Indeed it is a very good cast worth checking out.

-Also in the cast are John Stuart, Alfie Bass, Edward Underdown, Eleanor Summerfield, Howard Marion Crawford, John Bailey, Leslie Perrins, Kenneth More, Martin Miller, Anthony Nicholls, Valentine Dyall, Patrick Barr, Gerald Case, Cameron Hall, Howard Douglas, Lawrence Ray, Bruce Belfrage, Robert Adair, Charles Paton, Basil Cunard, Jack McNaughton, Virginia Winter, Margaret Goodman, Lalage Lewis, John Boxer, Roy Russell and R Stuart Lindsell.
+Also in the cast are John Stuart, Alfie Bass, Edward Underdown, Eleanor Summerfield, Howard Marion Crawford, John Bailey, Leslie Perrins, Kenneth More, Martin Miller, Anthony Nicholls, Valentine Dyall, Patrick Barr, Gerald Case, Cameron Hall, Howard Douglas, Lawrence Ray, Bruce Belfrage, Robert Adair, Charles Paton, Basil Cunard, Jack McNaughton, Virginia Winter, Margaret Goodman, Lalage Lewis, John Boxer, Roy Russell, and R Stuart Lindsell.

-Man on the Run is directed by Lawrence Huntington, runs 82 minutes, is made by Associated British Picture Corporation, is released by Associated British-Pathe, is written by Lawrence Huntington, is shot in black and white by Wilkie Cooper and Arthur Graham, is produced by Lawrence Huntington, and scored by Philip Green.
+Man on the Run is directed by Lawrence Huntington, runs 82 minutes, is made by Associated British Picture Corporation, is released by Associated British-Pathe, is written by Lawrence Huntington, is shot in black and white by Wilkie Cooper and Arthur Graham, is produced by Lawrence Huntington, and is scored by Philip Green.

 It is made at Elstree Studios, Borehamwood, Hertfordshire, England.